Holtze, Northern Territory

-Holtze is a locality of Darwin, Northern Territory, Australia.
+Holtze is a locality in Darwin, Northern Territory, Australia.
 It is 22 km southeast of the Darwin CBD.
 Its local government area is the Municipality of Litchfield.
-The locality is mostly a rural area, just north Palmerston.
-It may have been named for Maurice William Holtze (1840–1923), the botanist who established Darwin's Botanical Gardens, or his son Nicholas, who succeeded him as curator.
+The locality is mostly a rural area, just north of Palmerston.
+It was named for Maurice William Holtze (1840–1923), the botanist who established Darwin's Botanical Gardens, and his son Nicholas, who succeeded him as curator.

+Robertson Barracks, a major Australian Army base is located in the suburb, west of Thorngate Road.

-In September 2010, the Northern Territory Government announced that new Darwin’s prison precinct, Doug Owston Correctional Centre, would be built in Holtze about four kilometres north of Howard Springs Road.
-In July 2012, a road in Holtze was registered and named after prison officer, Reginald Anthony Willard (1943–1997), who worked at the correctional centre.
+In September 2010, the Northern Territory Government announced that a new prison precinct, Doug Owston Correctional Centre, would be built in Holtze, about four kilometres north of Howard Springs Road.
+In July 2012, a road in Holtze was registered and named after prison officer Reginald Anthony Willard (1943–1997), who worked at the correctional centre.

 In 2011, the Northern Territory Government identified a greenfield site in Holtze near the intersection of Temple Terrace and the Stuart Highway as the location for the Palmerston Regional Hospital.
 The hospital opened in 2018.

 Population

-In the 2016 Census, there were 1,810 people in Holtze.
+In the 2016 census, there were 1,810 people in Holtze.
 Aboriginal and Torres Strait Islander people made up 44.4% of the population.